xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

 You can learn more about Instagram ads [here](https://www.facebook.com/business/help/1634705703469129?helpref=faq_content "Facebook eCommerce Module") and [here](https://www.facebook.com/business/help/1513393428972189?helpref=faq_content "Facebook eCommerce Module").

-{% note info %}

-If you don't have a Facebook account as yet, don't lose time and create it now at [https://www.facebook.com/business](https://www.facebook.com/business "Facebook eCommerce Module")
+If you do not have a Facebook account yet, you can create it at [https://www.facebook.com/business](https://www.facebook.com/business "Facebook eCommerce Module").

-{% endnote %}

-Facebook eCommerce module uploads your products to Facebook Catalog automatically and syncs the product data always keeping the catalog up-to-date.
+The module Facebook Ads and Instagram Ads uploads your products to Facebook Catalog automatically and syncs the product data always keeping the catalog up-to-date.

-To make use of Facebook and Instagram ads you'll need to:
+To make use of Facebook and Instagram ads, you will need to:
 {% toc %}

-## **Install the Facebook eCommerce module**
+## **Install the Facebook Ads and Instagram Ads module**

 Install the module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}

   ![xc5_fecommerce_module_in_mktplce.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_module_in_mktplce.png)

-Once installed the module will become available in the **Sales Channels** > **Facebook E-Commerce** section of the store admin area.
+Once installed, the module will become available in the **Sales Channels** > **Facebook E-Commerce** section of your store's Admin area.

-Also, each product will gain an _Add to Facebook product feed_ setting in the Marketing section on the product details page that is enabled by default.
-All products with the enabled _Add to Facebook product feed_ setting will be automatically added to the product feed and uploaded to your Facebook Catalog.
+Also, a new setting - **Add to Facebook product feed** - will be added for each of the products in your store's catalog.
+You will find it in the Marketing section of the product details page.
+Note that this setting is enabled by default.
+All the products with the setting **Add to Facebook product feed** enabled will be added automatically to the product feed and uploaded to your Facebook Catalog.

 ## **Configure the module**